Stormwater Quality Q&As

 No. The cities of Medford and Ashland each hold their own Phase II permits from Oregon DEQ and are responsible for running their own stormwater quality programs.

 How is the Stormwater Quality program funded?

 How do I dispose of swimming pool or hot tub water?

 See the Stormwater Quality Documents page.

-What is Low Impact Development (LID)?
+What is Green Infrastructure and Low Impact Development (LID)?